-1. Consider a resolution authorizing the City Attorney to take all necessary steps to convey three (3) City-owned parcels totaling 5.22 acres on Wilson Street NE to WeBuild for the purpose of constructing affordable housing.
+1. Consider a resolution authorizing the City Attorney to take all necessary steps to convey property totaling about 4 acres (+/-) on Wilson Street NE to WeBuild for the purpose of constructing affordable housing.

-The City acquired three parcels totaling 5.22 acres on Wilson Street in 1995 at a cost of \$12,000 for the purpose of meeting future recreational needs.
-The City no longer needs these parcels, and WeBuild has requested that the City convey the property to them for the construction of affordable housing units.
+The City acquired three parcels totaling about 5 acres (+/-) on Wilson Street in 1995 at a cost of \$12,000 for the purpose of meeting future recreational needs.
+The City no longer needs all of these parcels, and WeBuild has requested that the City convey some property to them for the construction of affordable housing units.
 WeBuild, at their expense, has completed a recombination survey for these properties.
-This survey shows: the combination of three tracts into two; a new property line along the northeast of tract II to exclude land currently used by parks and recreation for the McEachern Greenway; abandonment of a private right of entry used by the previous property owners prior to the sale to the City.
-WeBuild plans to build approximately 14 homes on this property, with 75% of the units built being sold or rented to those at the 80% AMI or below level.
+This survey shows: the abandonment of an existing boundary line on Tract II; a new property line along the northeast of tract II to exclude land currently used by parks and recreation for the McEachern Greenway (Tract I); the abandonment of a private right of entry used by the previous property owners prior to the sale to the City.
+WeBuild is requesting that Tracts II and III, totaling about 4 acres, be conveyed, with the City retaining ownership of Tract I. WeBuild plans to build approximately 14 homes on this property, with 75% of the units built being sold or rented to those at the 80% AMI or below level.

-Recommendation: Motion to approve a resolution authorizing the private sale of property located on Wilson Street NE to WeBuild for the purpose of constructing affordable housing units.
+Recommendation: Motion to approve a resolution authorizing the private sale of approximately 4 acres (+/-) of property located on Wilson Street NE to WeBuild for the purpose of constructing affordable housing units.

-2. Consider authorizing the City Manager to negotiate and execute a contract with Ike's Construction, Inc for the Caldwell Park and Irish Buffalo Creek Renovations a part of Group 1 bond projects and to approve the attached budget amendment.
+2. Consider authorizing the City Manager to negotiate and execute a contract with lke's Construction, Inc for the Caldwell Park and Irish Buffalo Creek Renovations a part of Group 1 bond projects and to approve the attached budget amendment.